Your Behavior In The Classroom

 Professor Name

 Not much to say, really.
 But that was a student who really didn't say much in class anyway.
 The professor clearly does not really know the student.
 This is unfortunate.
-Most of the places (graduate schools or potential employers) are looking for information about reliability, aptitude, ability to take on challenging tasks, potential for success, communication skills, etc. These can sometimes be extracted from course work, but only rarely and probbaly never ALL qualities needed to write a good letter.
-So obviously one point that could be taken from this is to get the professor to know you AND demonstrate the skills and qualities that can be written about you in a strong letter.
+Most of the places (graduate schools or potential employers) are looking for information about reliability, aptitude, ability to take on challenging tasks, potential for success, communication skills, etc. These can sometimes be extracted from course work, but only rarely and probably never ALL qualities needed to write a good letter.
+So obviously one point that could be taken from this is to get professors (letter writers) to know you (make sure that you demonstrate to them the skills and qualities that can be used to write strong letters).
+Typically, to capture all of your strengths, you will need letters from multiple sources so that together their letters while provide a comprehensive overview of your best qualities.

 BUT MY REAL POINT ONLY BEGINS NOW!

-Imagine what the professor COULD (should?) have said if the student engaged in ANY of the following classroom behaviors:
+Although your professors may be FRIENDLY, don't behave the same around them as you would your actual friends!
+Imagine what the professor COULD (should?) have said if you engaged in ANY of the following classroom behaviors:

 BOTTOM LINE: Your professors are NOT likely to be your employers or the people who make the final decision as to whether you get into a graduate program or not.
 However, they ARE key elements to that process.
 Your letters of reference are not based solely on your grades but can also include the impressions you give to them while you are taking their classes.
 Should you be worried?
 Not at all if you would behave the same way in class as you would if your boss or graduate mentor were watching you.
 Or, think of it the other way, would you want to spend money on employees or give scholarships to graduate students who behaved similarly?